 Of course, you shouldn’t be nice to clients just in the hopes that you will get a referral.
 Instead, you should make good client relationships a standard, as they are much more likely to then go on to recommend you to their friends, family and associates.

 Of course, once you have a well-established or long-term relationship with a client then you can try and push for a referral.
 A quick, polite, email is fine for this.

-On the whole, selling yourself as a freelancer is all about good marketing.
-Which can be a little easier to do if you’re a marketing freelancer.
+Whether you’re a graphic design freelancer or web design freelancer, selling yourself as a freelancer is all about good marketing, which can be a little easier to do if you’re a marketing freelancer.

 Keep your goals in mind, don’t be afraid to put yourself or your work out there and you may be pleasantly surprised by the results.
 Before long you could even have yourself a very successful freelancing business on your hands.

 I hope this article helps you learn how to become a top freelancer and how to work as a freelancer in India.
 If you need free career counselling for women in India, download the SHEROES app for women and get free career advice from career professionals.

 Dana Oliver is a freelance writer in the business and tech niche, promoting the hiring of more women in the tech sector.
 She covers topics including contentious probate, social media marketing and freelancing.

 MARS By SHEROES certifies Indian women as MARS Certified Remote Professionals (MCRP) so they can find part-time or full-time remote work in India.

 Start working remotely as a MARS Partner and realize your dreams of finding remote work from home for women in India.